 This policy change would actually bring us into line with the rest of EuropeOpens a new window.
 Ireland recently changed their policy to give people seeking asylum the right to work.

 A refugee is a person who has been officially recognised as needing to flee their country of origin and is unable or unwilling to return because of a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group or political opinion.
 A person seeking asylum is somebody who has applied for the same protection but is waiting to hear if their application will be granted in line with the above criteria.

 We are asking them to grant the right to work for people seeking asylum, and their adult dependants, unconstrained by the shortage occupation list after six months of having lodged an asylum claim or further submission.

 For this campaign we’re partnering with Refugee Action and working as part of a coalition called Lift the Ban.
-The coalition is made up of around 50 organisations including grassroots groups, NGOs, think tanks and social enterprises.
+The coalition is made up of over 200 organisations including grassroots groups, NGOs, think tanks and social enterprises.
 For more information, have a look at their website.